jmstipanowich/Movie-Data-Repo/README.md

 You will be able to:

-* Describe all required aspects of the final project for Module 1
+* Describe all required aspects of the final project for Phase 1
 * Describe all required deliverables
 * Describe what constitutes a successful project
 * Describe what the experience of the project review should be like